Mohsin and Zuber Issa

-Mohsin Issa CBE and Zuber Issa CBE are British billionaire brothers and businessmen who founded Euro Garages (later renamed EG Group) in 2001, a Blackburn-based operator of filling stations, convenience stores and food service providers across Europe, the United States and Australia.
+Mohsin Issa CBE and Zuber Issa CBE are British billionaire brothers and businessmen who founded Euro Garages (later renamed EG Group) in 2001; at its height, a Blackburn-based operator of filling stations, convenience stores and food service providers across the United Kingdom, mainland Europe, the United States, and Australia.

 In October 2020, as part of a consortium with TDR Capital, the brothers became majority stakeholders in the British supermarket chain Asda.
 From August 2021 to September 2024, Mohsin served as Asda's chief executive.

-As of April 2025, Mohsin is a minority owner of Asda, whilst Zuber has since sold his shareholding.
-Zuber is the owner and chief executive of his separate business, EG On the Move.
+As of August 2026, Mohsin is a minority owner of Asda, whilst Zuber has since sold his shareholding.
+Zuber is the owner and chief executive of his separate business, EG On The Move.
 The brothers collectively own half of the EG Group business, and both remain on its board as non-executive directors.
+Mohsin and Zuber also own the Issa Foundation together, as well as their Monte group of companies involving property and investments.

 Early lives

 Mohsin Issa was born in July 1971, and Zuber Issa in June 1972 in Blackburn, Lancashire in North West England into an Indian Gujarati Muslim family to parents Vali and Zubeda who came to the United Kingdom from Bharuch, Gujarat, India in the 1960s to work in the textile industry, and then ran a petrol station.
-They were educated at Witton Park Academy.
+They were educated at Witton Park High School.
 Their childhood was a modest one, growing up in a terraced house in Blackburn.